flaclimate/Finding-the-right-partners-Examining-inequalities-in-the-global-investment-landscape-of-hydropower/README.md

 #Author of the code: Francesca Larosa

 Authors contributions to the paper: Larosa and Ameli conceptualised the research question.
 Larosa acquired the data, structured the analysis and wrote the paper.
 Rickman contributed to the supplementary materials and supported the interpretation of the results.
 Ameli acquired funding for the paper.
 All authors reviewed the paper.
+#
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 802891)